 - Inclusion via changing gender roles:

 Changing gender roles over the past two decades have helped to promote female participation in major sporting events.
 For instance, in 1896 no female athlete participated in the Olympic Games.
-However, by 2015 about half of the participants in the Rio de Janeiro were females.
-This has come about as a result of the empowerment of women in most countries, where women can participate in male dominated professions including sports.
+However, by 2015 about half of the participants in Rio de Janeiro were females.
+This has come about as a result of the empowerment of women in most countries, where women can participate in male-dominated professions including sports.